Union covenant alliancelifepartners for Chandra-6

-Depending in consciousness level, seeks emotional engagement in either (1) exploiter-exploited victimization (2)performing a ministry of service on behalf of victims.
+Depending in consciousness level, seeks emotional engagement in either (1) exploiter-exploited victimization [being eaten] (2)performing a ministry of service on behalf of victims.

 Lives a somewhat disagreeable life.

-In 6, in a rashi of Surya = unfavorable for children.
+In 6, in a rashi of Surya = uncomfortable for children.
 Less lucky in life.
-Wants to feel admired, center-stage in a high-conflict political or theatrical settings, including medical dramae especially of the heart and spine.
-Excellent for pediatric physician, esp congenital disease, cardiology and spinal specialties.
+Wants to feel admired, center-stage in a high-conflict political or theatrical settings, including medical drama especially of the heart and spine.
+Excellent for pediatric physician, especially congenital disease, cardiology and spinal specialties.

-In a rashi of Mangala Albert Einstein, = competitive, adversarial, attached to brothers and cousins.
+In a rashi of Mangala for example Theory of Relativity 1879-1955 Physics Albert Einstein= competitive, adversarial, attached to brothers and cousins.
 A sexually unbalanced person; needs vigorous movement to release conflict energy.
-Seeks conditions of exploitation and servitude.
+Seeks conditions of exploitation and domestic [Chandra] servitude (6).
 Passive-aggressive.
 May be moody and argumentative, despite outward success.
 The mother is active in business but rarely is she happy.
 Drishti of Mangala may bring wealth via exploitive business practice.

 In a rashi of Budha = exceptionally argumentative .
 Must have some enemy, real or imagined, against whom to rail .
 Attached to younger siblings.
 Depending on the condition of Budha, this one can talk incessantly about poverty, servitude, inequity and the travails of the world without much lasting improvement.
-Good placement for single-issue politician, a poverty lawyer or a divorce attorney.
+Supportive placement for single-issue politician, a poverty lawyer or a divorce attorney.

 |Medicine, Mother's Relatives, Marital Conflict, Inequity and Exploitation, Unfairness, Toxicity Pollution and Ill-feelings||